erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 error handling into my code to _really_ understand what would make it great.

 And from that experience, came a set of goals that would lead me to a great design:
-1. What error type design pattern fits best with my style?
 1. What information do the error types need to capture?
 1. How will error handling influence the code around it?
 1. The support functions and syntactic sugar that Rust provides to help with error handling.